RENA LEINBERGER

-Rena Leinberger works primarily in sculpture, installation, public projects and photography.
-The projects utilize building materials as object, image and artifice, navigating our surroundings as simultaneously constructed and imaged space.
-She positions materials, images and environments in duplicative and reciprocal relationships, producing an inquiry into material failure, progress, and the collapse of ideologies that accompany our architectures.
+I utilize ordinary, everyday materials as object, image and artifice, navigating our surroundings as simultaneously constructed and fictive space.
+These duplicative and reciprocal relationships produce an inquiry into progress, communities and our imaged selves, and the collapse of ideologies that accompany our architectures and environments.

-Awards include grants from the Joan Mitchell Foundation, a sponsored residency at the International Studio and Curatorial Program (ISCP) in New York, residencies at threewalls and Catwalk, and a fellowship in the Bronx Museum's AIM program.
-In 2012, she will participate in LMCC's Swing Space residency on Governor's Island in New York.
+Awards include grants from the Joan Mitchell Foundation, a sponsored residency at the International Studio and Curatorial Program (ISCP) in New York, several SUNY Research and Creative Project Grants, residencies at threewalls and Catwalk Institute, and a fellowship in the Bronx Museum's AIM program.
+She was recently a participant in Lower Manhattan Cultural Council's Swing Space residency program on Governors Island, New York, and an artist-in-residence at Dickinson College.

 b.
 Ludington, Michigan